futzu/SCTE35_threefive/README.md

 # threefive is the highest rated SCTE-35 parser.
 Ever.

-> _v2.4.61 is the most threefive version of threefive to date. ~ Adrian_

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`
 <br> `Parses` __SCTE-35__ from  Cues encoded in`Base64`, `Bytes`, `Hex`, `Integers`.